will4skill/algo-review/README.md

 **Hint:**
 Tim note: I'm still skeptical about this solution.
 How does it handle duplicate words if you map word => idx??
-Also, how does the subtring logic work?
-Just because there is the reverse of a substring in the word list, how do we know the whole word + the reverse is a valid pair??

 s1[0:cut] = 0 to cut